 Plan Your Days Off In Advance

 If you plan, you’re more likely to use up your time off, take more vacation days at once, and feel much happier.
-Planning a trip in advance also gives you a better chance of having your time off request approved by your boss.
+Planning a trip also gives you a better chance of having your time off request approved by your boss.

 Travel Closer To Home